The Sport of Photography

-Chess, bridge, billiards, power-boating, hot-air ballooning, flying an airplane and dancing are among several activities that have been recognized by the International Olympic Committee as being a “sport”, although none are (yet) part of the Olympic Games.
+Chess, bridge, billiards, power-boating, hot-air ballooning, flying an airplane, and dancing are among several activities that have been recognized by the International Olympic Committee as being a “sport.”
+But so far, none are part of the Olympic Games.

 If it is widely practised around the world and meets a number of criteria established by the IOC session, a recognised sport may be added to the Olympic programme on the recommendation of the IOC’s Olympic Programme Commission.